Chocobo1/opus-tools_win32-build/Readme.md

 * Portable executables, no external dependencies (dlls)
 * Release build, optimized for *speed* :rocket:.
 PGO enabled for x64 encoder.
 * Can run in WindowsXP
-* Targeting modern CPU: When using x86 builds, the CPU **must** support SSE2 instructions
 * Source code unmodified

   | Project                                                                                              | Version               |